talent-garden/dp-api-docs/source/includes/_user.md

 `password` | 123456#„«#“‘#789 |

 ##### Attention
-to update user's passwords it is necessary that the email field is not present.
+To update user's passwords it is necessary that the email field is not present.

 ## Create Device